joaquincabezas/clip_is_awesome/README.md

 CLIP is nowadays more of a concept, and many models are based on the original idea but with a different approach.

+- [SigLIP](https://huggingface.co/docs/transformers/model_doc/siglip) replaces the loss function used in CLIP by a simple pairwise sigmoid loss.
+This results in better performance in terms of zero-shot classification accuracy on ImageNet.

 - [TULIP](https://github.com/ivonajdenkoska/tulip) Method to upgrade the caption length of CLIP-like models to perform long caption understanding

 - [A Picture is Worth More Than 77 Text Tokens: Evaluating CLIP-Style Models on Dense Captions](https://arxiv.org/abs/2312.08578))